RLOpenCatalyst/rg-doc/source/Features.rst

 .. image:: images/projectdetails1.png

 Select the Researchers and click on the “Update List” button.
-You can see the “Updated Successfully” toaster message in the UI.
-You can't unselect the researchers who have associated products.
+You can see the “Updated Successfully” toaster message in the UI and see events regarding update action in “Events ” tab  .
+You can’t unselect the researchers who have associated products.

 .. image:: images/researchers.png

 .. image:: images/update.png